-Email addresses: Bordesley village: 01216751392 enquiry@bvcs.bham.sch.uk Cromwell Junior: 01214642434 enquiry@cromwell.bham.sch.uk Who do I speak to if I have a concern about my child's learning?
+Who do I speak to if I have a concern about my child's learning?

-What needs do we provide for in our school?
-The four categories of the SEND code of practice are:
+• We organise SEND into four areas.

+What needs do

+we provide for

+in our school?

 - Communication and interaction (for example, autistic spectrum disorder, Asperger's Syndrome, speech and language difficulties) - Cognition and learning (for example, dyslexia, dyspraxia) - Social, emotional and mental health difficulties (for example, attention deficit hyperactivity disorder) - Sensory and/or physical needs (for example, visual impairments, hearing impairments, processing difficulties, epilepsy)